WHO WE ARE

 David has worked as an actor, director and workshop leader for over 40 years.
 He was Associate Director of the Coliseum Theatre Oldham and for the Library Theatre David directed the European Premiere of Neil Simon’s Biloxi Blues and My Night With Reg, which won the MEN award for best production.
 He has directed Peter Pan and The Wizard of Oz at The Lowry as well as several pantomimes for Qdos Productions.

 As an actor David has worked extensively in most theatres across the country and spent nearly 20 years at The Library Theatre Manchester, where amongst many major roles he won the MEN award for best actor in Arthur Miller’s The Price.
 More recently he has spent two years with the National Theatre in their acclaimed UK and International tour of WarHorse.
 Numerous TV appearances include: All The Small Things, Boys from the Blackstuff, Edge of Darkness, Trial and Retribution, The Innocent, Donovan, Spooks, Silent Witness, Coronation Street, Eastenders, Brookside and 3 years in Emmerdale.
 David has recorded well over 200 radio plays for the BBC.
 Films include Pink Floyd’s The Wall and Unstoppable with Wesley Snipes.

 Agent and Marketing Executive

-Beth is a Media and Performance graduate from the University of Salford .
-With TV, theatre and film acting, modelling and presenting experience, casting experience, and marketing and PR on the Manchester theatre scene, she has learned skills and knowledge from all angles.
+Beth is a Media and Performance graduate from the University of Salford.
+With vast experience in TV, theatre and film acting, modelling and presenting, casting, as well as marketing and PR on the Manchester theatre scene, she has learned skills and knowledge from all angles.
 As well as managing social media and recruiting new students and clients, she is really enjoying working as an agent.